brianryer/portfolio/index.md

 ![View Master](/assets/img/ib_view_master.png){:.image-bullet.upit}

-{:.slogan}"It's not what you say, but how you say it."
+"It's not what you say, but how you say it."{:.inline-slogan}

 Information design is the art and science of how you say it.